Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 Squads are groups of 4 soldiers, consisting of one leader and three infantrymen.
 Each squad within the squadron plans its own miniature mission to work towards the squadron's main mission.

-In the space navy, there are three types of fleets.
+The space navy has 130 battleships (about 90 siege battleships and 40 carrier battleships), 1000 carriers, 4000 destroyers, and 300,000 spacefighters.
+There are three types of fleets.
 A battle fleet consists of one siege battleship, flanked by 12 destroyers and 4 carriers.
 An invasion fleet consists of one carrier battleship, flanked by 16 destroyers and 2 carriers.
 A patrol fleet consists of 2 destroyers (one assigned the lead destroyer).

 For a quick explanation of the military ranks:
 - **Army infantry** are soldiers under a squad leader.